airbnb/css/README.md

 2. `@include` declarations

-    Grouping `@include`s at the end makes it easier to read the entire selector.
+    Grouping `@include`s at the end makes it easier to read the entire selector. you sh old be color code hex format.
     ```scss
     .btn-green {
       background: green;